-We build upon the forms of money metric utility derived within the collective household framework developed in this paper to revisit the original targeting strategy of Oportunidades.
-Our motivating question involves assessing whether by determining the selection of beneficiaries on household-level poverty rates and disregarding the unequal sharing of resources within households, the second stage of the program's targeting strategy discussed in Section 3 exclude mothers living in non-poor households who could have benefited from participating in the program.
+I build upon the forms of money metric utility derived within the collective household framework developed in this paper to revisit the original targeting strategy of Oportunidades.
+The motivating question involves assessing whether by determining the selection of beneficiaries on household-level poverty rates and disregarding the unequal sharing of resources within households, the second stage of the program's targeting strategy discussed in Section 3 exclude mothers living in non-poor households who could have benefited from participating in the program.
 This generates two auxiliary questions that can be answered through the model.
-The first question involves investigating whether the individual welfare measures we focus on can help identify these individually poor mothers.
+The first question involves investigating whether the individual welfare measures I focus on can help identify these individually poor mothers.
 The second question involves assessing whether a cash transfer can effectively translate into improvements in these mothers' bargaining position, individual welfare and a higher production of the domestic public good Q.

-To answer this question, we start by implementing the estimation strategy described in Section 4.3 including households considered as non-poor by the program administration in the sample.20 We then use the estimates obtained from the fourth specification (yielding the best model fit) to compute the two individual welfare metrics we have been focusing on so far: the sharing rule and the MMWI.
-We compare these money metrics with what would be an individual poverty line below which a particular parent would be deemed as poor.
-The focus is set particularly on mothers since they (1) are originally targeted by the program and (2) have a relatively higher preference for the public good as indicated by our estimation results.
+To answer this question, I start by implementing the estimation strategy described in Section 4.3 including households considered as non-poor by the program administration in the sample.21 I then use the estimates obtained from the fourth specification (yielding the best model fit) to compute the two individual welfare metrics I have been focusing on so far: the sharing rule and the MMWI.
+I compare these money metrics with what would be an individual poverty line below which a particular parent would be deemed as poor.
+The focus is set particularly on mothers since they (1) are originally targeted by the program and (2) have a relatively higher preference for the public good as indicated by the estimation results I presented in the previous section.